U.S. House to launch Trump impeachment inquiry over Ukraine controversy

 “The House must impeach,” Warren, the first major contender to call for impeachment following former Special Counsel Robert Mueller’s report into Russian interference in the 2016 election, wrote on Twitter on Tuesday.

+It also carries a risk of backfiring on Democrats if voters believe they are overreaching, as it did on House Republicans who unexpectedly lost seats in the 1998 elections after pursuing impeachment against Clinton.

-Trump, who has withstood repeated scandals since taking office in January 2017, said a “complete, fully declassified and unredacted” transcript of the July 25 call would be released on Wednesday.
+Trump has proven particularly resilient since taking office in January 2017, withstanding repeated scandals and retaining strong support from Republicans.

+He promised to release a “complete, fully declassified and unredacted” transcript of the July 25 Ukraine call on Wednesday.

 Democrats are also seeking the original complaint about Trump’s call, filed by a whistleblower within the U.S. intelligence community, as well as information on deliberations over the Ukrainian aid.